mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

 Rules are used to determine what the Desired State should be based on the Current State.

-## Automation Data Flow
+### Automation Data Flow

 1. A _gateway_ receives an update from a _device_ regarding its state.
     - "it is now raining"
 2. The _gateway_ sends a message containing the _device_ state change to the _message broker_.
-3. The _core_ receives the message from the _message broker_.
+3. The _automation factory_ receives the message from the _message broker_.
-4. The Message Consumer updates the Current State data structure and passage the event to the Automation Engine Engine.
+4. The Message Consumer updates the Current State data structure and passage the event to the Automation Engine.
 5. The Automation Engine executes Rules and updates the Desired State.
 6. The Message Generator compares Desired State to Current State and sends messages to the _message broker_ addressed to the appropriate _gateways_ requesting that they change the state of one or more of their _devices_.
     - "close windows, turn off irrigation"